ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 it can get pretty unreadable when the number of parameters and their names are much longer

+> TODO: Ask audience to spot the error, and add slide highlighting the line with the error

 ------
 <!-- .element: data-auto-animate -->
 ```python [8-10]